 - Quality

-- Improvement activities
+- Improvement Activities

-- Advancing care information
+- Promoting Interoperability

 - Cost

-This means we'll look at measures you submit in these four categories about the care you provide.
-Under the Quality performance category, if you don't submit enough measures, we'll use the Eligibility Measure Applicability (EMA) process to see if there may be other measures that you could have reported to show us your performance.
+This means we will look at measures and activities you submit, or are calculated on your behalf, in these four categories for the care you provide.

+Under the Quality performance category, if you do not submit enough measures, we will use the Eligibility Measure Applicability (EMA) process to see if there may be other measures that you could have reported to show us your performance.

-What's the Eligible Measure Applicability (EMA) process?
+What is the Eligible Measure Applicability (EMA) process?

-We'll use the Eligibility Measure Applicability (EMA) process to see if there are clinically related measures you could have submitted if you submit:
+We will use the Eligibility Measure Applicability (EMA) process to see if there are clinically related measures you could have submitted if you submit: